4th Largest US City

 Austin 1.0 million 1,800 officers Full (Apr 2024) None

-Understanding Houston's current transparency requires understanding the TxWARN system's evolution.
-The Texas Wide Area Radio Network serves over 263 public safety agencies across 12,500 square miles in the Houston/Galveston region.
+The Texas Wide Area Radio Network covers over 263 public safety agencies across 12,500 square miles in the Houston/Galveston region.
+How the system got here matters for understanding where it's headed.

 Late 1980s